 Rebecca by Daphne du Maurier

-Rebecca contains one of the most famous opening lines in literature, “Last night I dreamt I went to Manderley again.”
-Continuously in print since its publication in 1938, Rebecca tells the story of another unnamed young woman.
-Hungry for adventure and adulthood, our 21 year old protagonist agrees to marry a middle-aged widower she meets on vacation and is whisked away to his country estate - Manderley.
+“Last night I dreamt I went to Manderley again.”
+Rebecca tells the story of another unnamed young woman.
+Hungry for adventure and adulthood, our 21 year old protagonist agrees to marry a middle-aged widower she meets on vacation and is whisked away to his country estate – Manderley.
 She soon finds herself in the shadow of his dead wife, Rebecca, and under her phantasmagorical thumb thanks to the bitter housekeeper Mrs. Danvers.

 The Castle of Wolfenbach by Eliza Parsons